-This Ordinance may be amended by the municipal officers at any properly noticed meeting.
+This Ordinance may be amended by the municipal officers at any property noticed meeting.

-Adopted by a voted Board of Selectmen on May 20, 1997 after a duly called and posted Public Hearing in accordance with M.R.S.A.
-30-A section 3009.
+Adopted by a voted Board of Selectmen on May 20, 1997 after a duly called and posted Public Hearing in accordance with M.P.S.A.
+30 A section 3000.